Musashi1584/RPGO/RPG/ReadMe.txt

 - Soldier Healing Times are drastically reduced.

 [h1]New/Modified Items[/h1]
-- Tracer Ammo - adds HoloTargeting (not yet)
+- Tracer Ammo - give HoloTargeting instead of aim and can be build from campaign start
-- Walker Servos - add mobility and jump (not yet)

 [h1]Specializations[/h1]
 - Assault